 The PE4Life sessions should however create the opportunity for the learners to share experiences which impact on their wellbeing, whether these are positive or negative experiences.

-- Factors outside the control of the school include: - " Financial stability Are parents employed, is there adequate nutrition, disposable income, pocket money etc. - " Infrastructure Space, privacy, access to computers or internet. - " Time Does the learner have to do chores or does the learner have enough time for homework, exercise, leisure. - " Safe, supportive family environment.
+Factors outside the control of the school include:

+- " Financial stability Are parents employed, is there adequate nutrition, disposable income, pocket money etc. - " Infrastructure Space, privacy, access to computers or internet. - " Time Does the learner have to do chores or does the learner have enough time for homework, exercise, leisure. - " Safe, supportive family environment.
 (Single parents educated vs non-educated parents, boundaries and rules at home, supported or bullied by siblings) - " Enough Sleep

-- Skill related fitness includes training to improve

 - " Speed

 - " Agility

 - " Balance

 - " Coordination

 - " Power

 - " Reaction time.